-Volume is always seen as the key factor in determining buying power in any negotiation but there are other considerations.
+Volume is always seen as the key factor in determining buying power, but there are other considerations.

-Think outside of volume and consider what else will affect the deal;
+Think outside of the obvious.
+Consider what else will affect your deal:

-- Brand – all suppliers have a client sheet for marketing – how attractive is your companies name?
+- Brand – All suppliers have a client sheet for marketing – how attractive is your company’s name?

-- Relationships – people buy people, is your company a team player that others like to work with?
+- Relationships – Is your company a team player that others like to work with?

 One of our consultants was negotiating a deal in the region of £10 million per annum.
 This was a lower than average amount for the supplier in terms of individual deals and the supplier held a lot of cards in terms of negotiating power;

 - They were integrated into existing processes and literature so the cost to change then was not insignificant

 On the other hand, timing was on our consultants side;

 - The supplier had just lost 2 contracts and were very keen to not lose a third